Hongqi CA72: History

 The first prototype in the dimensions and in the basic technical structures already corresponded to the later production model.
 In the body area, however, there were significant differences.
 The prototype had a wide chrome strip on the sides of the car.
 Above the rear wheels was a large air intake, the edge of which was also chrome plated.
 The hand fan-shaped grille was very narrow at the bottom and opened far up, which had cultural significance in China from the Chinese character for "fan" (扇).
 These elements accounted for the production version.
 In automotive literature, the prototype is described as unattractive and coarse.
 In the following six months, six other prototypes were created, including two four-door convertibles, all of which differed in details from each other and from the later production version.

 In 1959, FAW finally began mass production of the now called Hongqi CA72 sedan, which lasted until 1965 or 1967 depending on the source.
-Despite its Mopar roots, its styling was based on the Soviet GAZ-21 Volga although Hongqi scaled up its proportions, making it reminiscent to the ZIL-111 limousine.
+Despite its Mopar roots, its styling was based on the Soviet ZIL-111 limousine.
 Until 1962, the CA72 competed with the Beijing Automobile Works produced sedan Beijing CB4, which looked more modern (although also based on an American full-size sedan - the CB4 was modeled after the 1950s Buick Special), but ultimately could not prevail.
 Unlike the CB4, the Hongqi CA72 has been technically improved over the years in details.
 This affected, among other things, the brakes, which were too weak in the first vehicles.
 From 1965, the Hongqi was referred to as CA770.
 Externally and technically, the CA770 was largely identical to the CA72, including the 1950s Mopar mechanicals which would remain until the end of CA770 production in 1981.